- UAB University Master's Degree

 Place: Facultat de Traducció i d’Interpretació, edifici K , Campus UAB.08193 Cerdanyola del Vallès

-The official Master's Degree in European Union–China: Culture and Economy is the first official master's degree of this type in the Hispanic-Chinese business world and in Spain recognised in the European Higher Education Area.
+The university Master's Degree in European Union–China: Culture and Economy is the first master's degree of this type in the Hispanic-Chinese business world and in Spain recognised in the European Higher Education Area.
 It benefits from new institutional alliances and has leading academics and researchers among its teaching staff, as well as highly experienced professional practitioners.

 It is offered jointly by the Faculty of Translation and Interpreting and the Centre for East Asian Studies and Research, through the University School of Tourism and Hotel Management of the UAB.